 Paul Jennings died at his home in May 1874.
 He bequeathed his house, located at 1804 L Street, NW, and the attached lot to his sons John and Franklin.

-Image Courtesy of Sylvia Jennings Alexander
+The Montpelier Foundation, courtesy of the Sylvia Jennings Alexander Estate.